Code-Maniac/dotfiles/README.md

 ## Installation

+### Linux and MacOS

 Use the following command to pull and install

 ```bash
 git clone https://github.com/code-maniac/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./install
 ```

+### Windows

+For use on windows:
+1. Run setup-windows.ps1 in powershell as administrator
+2. In windows terminal settings, set the font to a NerdFont for wsl
+3. Continue as for Linux and MacOS

 ## License